A-Glazer/babysitting-app/notes.md

 - remove duplicate time_of_day
 - only show slot card if time_of_day
 - add edit babysitter
--delete slot
+- delete slot - rerender afterwards
-- work on comments
+(- work on comments)

 bootstrap